CAAPIM/apim-charts/utils/portal-migration/README.md

    - [Techdocs](https://techdocs.broadcom.com/us/en/ca-enterprise-software/layer7-api-management/api-developer-portal/5-0/install-configure-and-upgrade/install-portal-on-docker-swarm/configure-your-dns-server.html)

 ## Migrate Analytics
 The Portal makes use of Minio which acts as a S3 filestore providing a medium to different Cloud Storage solutions.
 This migration extracts the deep storage data from Minio.
-Analytics are written to deep storage on an hourly interval, it's important to note that the current hour will not be backed up.
+Analytics are written to deep storage on an hourly interval. ***NOTE:*** the current hour is not backed up.

 ### Export Data